dolapobj/personal-website/src/pages/blog/effectiveness-efficiency.md

 **Focus on Effectiveness.**

+I ask myself, *"Am I working for the sake of working right now?"*

 Focusing on effectiveness though mandates regular reflection.
 It requires me to be patient and mindful enough to take a step back and honestly consider the tasks that bring me closer to my goals. *Easier said than done.* I love to feel productive, and often the easiest way to feel productive is by filling my schedule with "fluff" &mdash; indiscriminate activities that superficially seem relevant but really don't bring me closer to my goals.
 If I can focus on the few most effective tasks, I can free myself to do less overall work with even better results.

 *Smarter, not harder.*